AngeloAvv/flutter_flavorizr/README.md

 * [Gem](https://rubygems.org/pages/download)
 * [Xcodeproj](https://github.com/CocoaPods/Xcodeproj) (through RubyGems)

-These prerequisites are needed to manipulate the iOS project and schemes.
+These prerequisites are needed to manipulate the iOS and macOS projects and schemes.
 If you are interested in flavorizing Android only, you can skip this step.
 Keep in mind that you will have to use a custom instructions set with Android and Flutter processors only, otherwise an error will